Cold Feet From Compression Stockings? Causes and What Actually Helps

 Cold feet while wearing compression stockings?
 Learn why it happens and 4 proven tips to improve circulation and stay comfortable.

-Levana default artwork.
+LEVANA default artwork.
 Custom hero: set image and imageAlt in the article front matter (path under /public, e.g. /blog/covers/my-photo.jpg). imageAlt is for accessibility and previews only, optional imageCaption for a visible line under the image.

 On this page